mdanb/epigenetic_effects_on_mutational_landscape/README.md

 </details>
 <details>
   <summary><b>Folds For Test Set [--folds_for_test_set]</b></summary>
-   Unlike when building the model, this parameter is "folds" plural i.e it should be a range in the format A-B
+   Unlike when building the model, this parameter is "folds" plural i.e it should be a range in the format "A-B" where A, B are integers between 1 and 10 with A <= B
 </details>
 <details>
   <summary><b>Cell Types To Keep [--cell_types_keep]</b></summary>